Universe

 Archiving the final version of your work

-typst compile --pdf-standard a-2b template/main.typ
+typst compile --pdf-standard ua-1 template/main.typ

-If a verification program such as veraPDF still complains that the file template/main.pdf does not conform to the standard, the Muuntaja-service of Tampere University should be used to do the final conversion.
+If the program complains that the file template/main.pdf does not conform to the standard, the Muuntaja-service of Tampere University could be used to do the final conversion to a weaker PDF/A standard.
 See the related instructions (link) for how to do it.
 Basically it boils down to feeding your compiled PDF document to the converter at https://muuntaja.tuni.fi.
 Remember to check that the output of the converter is not corrupted, before submitting your thesis to the archives.
+Also note that the converter might strip tags from your document, making in unaccessible.

 Usage